nytimes/gizmo/README.md

 }

 // MultiPublisher is an interface for publishers who support sending multiple
-// messages in a single request. type MultiPublisher interface {
+// messages in a single request, in addition to individual messages. type MultiPublisher interface {
+    Publisher

 	// PublishMulti will publish multiple messages with a context.
 	PublishMulti(context.Context, []string, []proto.Message) error
 	// PublishMultiRaw will publish multiple raw byte array messages with a context.